arunbaghel11/temp-2/README.md

 Note: This README provides a high-level overview of the development process, technologies used, and assumptions made.
-Detailed implementation and code explanations can be found in the respective files of the project.
+Detailed implementation and code explanations can be found in the respective files of the project. also the files are so big that i found it will be easy to upload all the folder seperatly not as it is in my folder structure i will write here my folder structure